CountChu/TimeLogger/README.md

 The project reads the latest CSV file and output time log files for all dates.

 # time_logger.py
-The app read the latest CSV file and output time log files for all dates.
+The app reads the latest CSV file and generates time log files for all dates.

 The latest CSV file is read from the data directory where files are sorted by file names.
 The CSV file is exported by the [aTimeLogger Pro](https://atimelogger.pro/) App.